sub-aina/Draw-to-ask/README.md

    Enter.
 The fix streams onto a sticky note next to it.
 2. Open a dense chart in a PDF.
 Hotkey, circle the weird part, type "why the spike?", Enter.
-3. Drag the note somewhere satisfying.
+3. Drag the note somewhere satisfying, hit ⤓ to keep the answer.
 Click ✕.
    Screen recording done.